Someguy123/hive-docker/README.md

 **Hive-in-a-box** is a toolkit for using the Hive [docker images](https://hub.docker.com/r/someguy123/hive/tags/) published by @someguy123.

-It's purpose is to simplify the deployment of Hive (`steemd`) nodes.
+It's purpose is to simplify the deployment of Hive (`hived`) nodes.

 Features:

  - Automatic docker installer
- - Easily update Hive (steemd, cli_wallet etc.) with binary images
+ - Easily update Hive (hived, cli_wallet etc.) with binary images
  - Easily build your own new versions of Hive by editing the docker files
  - Single command to download and install block_log from @Privex 's server
  - Easily adjust /dev/shm size